History of New Zealand: The British connection

 Fedorowich and Bridge argue that the demands of the Second World War produced long-term consequences for New Zealand's relationship with the government in London.
 The key component was the office of the high commissioner.
 By 1950 it was the main line of communications between the British and New Zealand governments.

-1950s New Zealand culture was deeply British and conservative, with the concept of "fairness" holding a central role.
+1950s New Zealand culture was deeply British, with the concept of "fairness" holding a central role.
 New immigrants, still mainly British, flooded in while New Zealand remained prosperous by exporting farm products to Britain.

+However, during the Korean War, cooperation with the United States set a direction of policy which resulted in the ANZUS Treaty between New Zealand, America and Australia in 1951.
+Decried by many, including British Prime Minister Winston Churchill, that the treaty excluding Britain, the ANZUS treaty was argued by the Government as complimenting British Commonwealth commitments.

 In 1953 New Zealanders took pride that a countryman, Edmund Hillary, gave Queen Elizabeth II a coronation gift by reaching the summit of Mount Everest.

 From the 1890s, the economy had been based almost entirely on the export of frozen meat and dairy products to Britain, and in 1961, the share of New Zealand exports going to the United Kingdom was still at slightly over 51%, with approximately 15% going to other European countries.

-The 1960s was a decade of rising prosperity for most New Zealanders, but from 1965 there were also protests – in support of women's rights and the nascent ecological movement, and against the Vietnam War.
+New Zealand’s entry into the Vietnam War provoked controversy and much protest.
 New Zealand's involvement in the Vietnam War signalled a major breakaway from British influence even though it was brought about primarily because of New Zealand's obligations under the ANZUS Treaty and growing concerns about Communist influences in the Asia-Pacific region.
 As a result, the United States pressured the governments of Australia and New Zealand to contribute to the war in Vietnam, eventually resulting in both nations sending forces, with New Zealand's first troops arriving in 1965.
-The Vietnam War was the first conflict that New Zealand entered that did not involve Britain or any other Commonwealth nations other than Australia.
-Although the war was largely unpopular in New Zealand, the conflict brought closer ties between New Zealand and the United States militarily, at least until 1986 when New Zealand was suspended from ANZUS due to its anti-nuclear policy.
+The Vietnam War was the first conflict that New Zealand entered that did not involve Britain.

-Irrespective of political developments, many New Zealanders still perceived themselves as a distinctive outlying branch of the United Kingdom until at least the 1970s.
-In 1973 Britain joined the European Community and abrogated its preferential trade agreements with New Zealand, forcing New Zealand to not only find new markets but also re-examine its national identity and place in the world.
+Irrespective of political developments, many New Zealanders perceived themselves as a distinctive outlying branch of the United Kingdom until at least the 1970s.
+In 1973 Britain joined the European Economic Community (precursor of the European Union) and abrogated its preferential trade agreements with New Zealand, forcing New Zealand to find new markets.
+The UK was New Zealand’s largest trading partner, and New Zealanders felt a sense of betrayal recalling NZ’s sacrifices during WW2 to aid Britain.